lrshsl/chiffrey/README.md

 # chiffrey

-This is a website providing some basic tools for text converting and encrypting or cracking some simple, ancient encrypting methods.
+This is a website providing some basic tools to do everything you could wish to do with text.